apple/foundationdb/documentation/sphinx/source/backups.rst

   .. warning:: If multiple restore tasks are in progress they should be restoring to different prefixes or the result is undefined.

+``--blob_credentials <FILE>``
+  Use FILE as a :ref:`Blob Credential File<blob-credential-files>`.
+Can be used multiple times.

+The following options apply to all commands except ``start``:

 ``-C <CLUSTER_FILE>``
   Path to the cluster file that should be used to connect to the FoundationDB cluster you want to use.
 If not specified, a :ref:`default cluster file <default-cluster-file>` will be used.

-``--blob_credentials <FILE>``
-  Use FILE as a :ref:`Blob Credential File<blob-credential-files>`.
-Can be used multiple times.

 .. _restore-start: